zurcacielos/zurcacielos/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=zurcacielos&langs_count=8&layout=compact)

 As a mystical software developer, I harness the power of technology to conjure forth solutions to even the most complex of problems.
-With each line of code, I weave a spell of logic and reason, tapping into the flow of information that connects us all.
+With each line of code, I weave a spell of logic and reason and coffee making, tapping into the flow of information that connects us all.

-I am not just a programmer, I am a wizard of the digital arts.
-I speak in a language that few can comprehend, using arcane jargon and obscure acronyms to communicate with my fellow wizards.
+I am not just a programmer, I'm much more than a pretty face, I am a wizard of the digital arts.
+I speak in a language that few can comprehend (and most prefer to avoid for good reasons) using arcane jargon and obscure acronyms to communicate with my fellow wizards.

 My tools are the compilers and debuggers, the IDEs and APIs, the incantations of programming languages and libraries.
 With each keystroke, I transform lines of text into living, breathing programs, tapping into the very essence of the digital realm.